masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 # Output: Something

-Anonymous Function invokation using variable as a cllback function no need to use parenthesis '()' when passing but inside the parent function need to use parenthesis '()':
+Anonymous Function invokation using variable as a cllback function no need to use parenthesis '()' when passing, but inside the parent function need to use parenthesis '()':

-// Anonymous function invokation using variable as a callback function to another function argument. 'anonymousFunc' function no need to use parenthesis '()' but inside the parent function 'callback()' need to use parenthesis. let anonymousFunc = function (param1, param2) {
+// anonymous function invokation using variable as a callback function to another function argument.
+// here, 'anonymousFunc' function no need to use parenthesis '()'
+// but inside the parent function 'callback()' need to use parenthesis. let anonymousFunc = function (param1, param2) {
 	return param1+param2;
 }